pauldambra/pauldambra.github.io/_posts/2014-02-22-websites-cms.md

 #### Never say never but sometimes say no

-So I wondered if I really could build an editable website as easily as I thought I could.
+So I wondered if I really could build an editable website

 Proof, in other words, if proof be need be.